BrookeZK/TDD-week3-ex/README.md

 Install leap-year by cloning this repository.

-## Specs
+## Tests

 Describe: isLeapYear()

-Test: "It returns false for years that are not a leap year"
+Test: "It returns false for years that are not a leap year" <br>
 Expect(isLeapYear(1993)).toEqual(false);

-Test: "It returns true for years that are divisible by 4"
+Test: "It returns true for years that are divisible by 4" <br>
 Expect(isLeapYear(2004)).toEqual(true);

-Test: "It returns false for years that are divisible by 100"
+Test: "It returns false for years that are divisible by 100" <br>
 Expect(isLeapYear(2100)).toEqual(false);

-Test: "It returns true for years that are divisible by 400"
+Test: "It returns true for years that are divisible by 400" <br>
 Expect(isLeapYear(2000)).toEqual(true);

 ## Technologies Used